 Previously we discussed the benefits of intergenerational living in our blog post Talking about our generations: Intergenerational living. but in the spirit of intergenerational week, we asked our expert in design Stewart Dean, Principal of Marchese Partners, to find out how we can ensure spaces we design to encourage mixing of generations and get away from the gated off retirement village model we currently see.

 How can design encourage intergenerational connections?

-The way encourage intergenerational connections is by having lots of amenity spaces on the ground floor which can be utilised by the residents but can also be used by the outside too such as a restaurant or nursery.
+One way to encourage intergenerational connections is by having lots of amenity spaces on the ground floor which can be utilised by the residents but can also be used by the outside too such as a restaurant or nursery.
 For us, a nursery is really in terms of mixing generations as well as the restaurant, the cafeteria and the retail outlets which will also allow us to actively bring in the local community.
 The local community then benefits from these amenities also.
 This means it is not just about this one development but it is actually bringing a social benefit to the local community.

 LEARN MORE:HOW DO YOU DESIGN A HOME FOR LATER LIVING?

 Stewart has been part of the Marchese team for over 17 years.
 During this time Stewart has worked in the Sydney office and was the Principal of the Brisbane office and has been instrumental in the growth of the senior living brand for Marchese Partners.